ISLAND COUNTY FIRE MARSHAL

-Residential yard debris and land-clearing burning are permanently banned within city limits of Coupeville, Freeland, Langley and Oak Harbor (and their urban grown areas).
+Residential yard debris and land-clearing burning are permanently banned within the city limits of Coupeville, Freeland, Langley, and Oak Harbor (and their urban-grown areas).

 All yard debris and land-clearing burning will require a permit where open burning is allowed.
 All written burn permits will be issued through the Island County Health Department.

 A written permit for fires over 4 feet in diameter can be obtained in person (Whidbey Island) at Island County Public Health, 1 N.E.
 6th, Coupeville, WA, or in person (Camano Island) at 121 E. Camano Dr. Camano Island, WA.
 Call 360-679-7350 (North and Central Whidbey), 360-321-5111, ext.
 7350 (South Whidbey), and 360-678-8261 (Camano Island).

 Recreational fires less than 3 feet in diameter and 2 feet high do not require a permit.

 Burning garbage and using burn barrels is illegal statewide and subject to fines that can exceed $1,000.